goforwest/BAHR/CODEX_CONVERSATION_GUIDE.md

 - Fix: Settings → Root Directory → "backend" or "frontend"
 - See: RAILWAY_FIX_ROOT_DIRECTORY.md for detailed solution

+If you see "Node.js version >= 20.9.0 is required":
+- Railway is using Node.js 18 instead of Node.js 20
+- Fixed by frontend/nixpacks.toml (specifies nodejs_20)
+- Make sure latest code is pushed to GitHub
+- Redeploy the frontend service

 **Reference Guides:**
 - Complete Guide: RAILWAY_DEPLOYMENT_GUIDE.md
 - Quick Fix: RAILWAY_FIX_ROOT_DIRECTORY.md